 Frylock: Shake!
 Highlander was just a movie.Particle physicists have written much on the possibilities of multiple universes.
 Every single subatomic possibility spawns its own unique universe, each of which in turn spawns new universes from each of its own subatomic possibilities, creating the vast web of The Multiverse.
 And so, the reasoning goes, somewhere out there in that vast sea of universes, why couldn’t there lie universes wherein the events of our favorite TV shows, video games, and other media properties actually happened?
 Daydream Believers are fans who believe that the events, characters, and places depicted in their favorite work are, in some form or another, real.
 They range from accepting this as a mere possibility to convinced of it as a fact; many Handwave their beliefs by just calling it an Alternate Universe of Real Life.
 Authors can occasionally perpetuate this sort of thinking in fans, whether deliberately or accidentally.
+Some authors like to claim that their characters have a mind of their own, or that stories just spring fully formed into their head from some unknown source.
 Recursive Canon tropes (like the Literary Agent Hypothesis) may suggest in the text that the work really happened.
 It doesn’t help that actual Historical Fiction is fairly common, ranging to works about pseudo-legendary figures like King Arthur to depictions of events or dialogue which could well have occurred in real life but just can’t be proven.
 Fans latch on to works like these to suggest that the most ridiculous or speculative things fall into that category as well.
 Trapped in TV Land, Refugee from TV Land, and Welcome to the Real World all play upon this trope.
 For non-believers, this kind of thing is a sort of Recursive Canon.
 Cannot Tell Fiction from Reality is the extreme version of this trope.
 Longing for Fictionland is for fans who know something isn’t real but really really wish it was.
 Epileptic Trees are often insane postulations as to how this trope could work.
 The trope is named after a song by The Monkees, although the song is not explicitly about this phenomenon (at least not in this universe).

 Master Shake: No, Frylock, Highlander was a documentary, and the events happened in real time.